 In most cases, a person who has a steady job, spouse, and small children who are not also coming to the United States, as well as real estate assets, bank accounts, or a business, will meet the strong-ties test.

-To show these ties, the visa applicant should make supporting documents available at the interview.
-Acceptable documents might include copies of title to assets, bank records, business records, leases, a letter of employment, birth certificates for the applicant’s minor children, and pictures of the family members who will remain in the homeland.
+To show these ties, the visa applicant should make supporting documents available at the consular interview.
+Acceptable documents might include copies of title to assets, bank records, business records, leases, a letter of employment, birth certificates for the applicant's minor children, and pictures of the family members who will remain in the homeland.

 Social media also has become fertile ground for consular officers to review before approving or denying a visa application.
-A seemingly fun post about “moving to the U.S.” very well could doom a visitor visa application.
+A seemingly fun post about "moving to the U.S." could very well doom a visitor visa application.

-Although denial of a visa under Section 214(B) of the I.N.A. is not permanent, it is very damaging.
+Although denial of a visa under Section 214(B) of the I.N.A. is not permanent, it is nevertheless very damaging.
 The success rate of getting a tourist or student visa after one denial is greatly diminished even if the applicant provides the required evidence to meet the strong ties test.
-Therefore, it’s best to thoroughly prepare for the consular interview and provide the necessary documents at the initial interview.
+Therefore, it's best to thoroughly prepare for the consular interview and provide the necessary documents at the initial interview.

 In short, no. The consular officer's decision is final.
 The only option is to submit a new application with new or additional evidence or once circumstances have changed to show more or stronger ties to the home country.